anjensan/knitty/doc/deferred.md

 - Callbacks form a *trident stack*, executing in reverse registration order (similar to `CompletableFuture`).
 - Error-leak detection is always enabled (Manifold samples errors by default).
 - Executors are associated with individual callbacks instead of being stored on each deferred.
-- Fast path for synchronous values (no unnecessary boxing or scheduler hand-offs).
-- A single unwrap step is performed when chaining (`bind` mirrors Manifold's `'` variants).
+- A single unwrap step is performed when chaining `bind*`.
+- There is no automatic coercion from blocking futures/etc to manifold deferreds.

+Usually Knitty deferreds are faster than Manifold, see [benchmark results](doc/bench-results.ipynb).

 Most of the time you do not need to construct deferreds manually — Knitty runtime does that for you — but the helpers in `knitty.deferred` are handy when integrating external asynchronous APIs or writing custom utilities.